WilliamOdumah/Student-Echo/docs/Architecture.md

 # StudentEcho's Architecture

-A breakdown of our classes and its locations.
+An overview of our classes and its locations.

 ### Iteration 1 Diagram